OVERVIEW of Endometriosis

 - 50% of adenomyosis patients also have endometriosis

-What other related conditions can endometriosis cause?
+What conditions can endometriosis be related to?

 Part of the reason why endometriosis is such a complex and dangerous condition is that it can lead to several other related conditions, including: